-The next step is to decide what to include in your workouts on each day.
+The next step is to decide what to include in your workout plan on each day.
 One very popular way of training is to split the body into muscle groups and train one or two each session e.g. chest and arms, or back and shoulders.
 However, this will mean that you’re only targeting each muscle group around once per week, whereas studies have shown that 2-3 times is much more effective.

-So here are two better options for you based on training either 3 or 4 times per week:
+So here are two better options for you based on strength training either 3 or 4 times per week:

 3 times per week – 3 x full body workouts

 4 times per week – 2 x lower body, 2 x upper body workouts

 Hopefully now you’ve realised that strength training for women is a lot easier than you first thought.
 Now you’ve got an idea of how to set up your workouts, it’s time to decide which exercises to include.
 Let’s go through the different categories of exercises you need to include in your training programme, with a few examples, along with an explanation for the technique of one exercise from each.